Dear Lovely Children,

 I know you are sad that the chips are stale and you can’t enjoy them during your Mario Brothers tournament as you’d hoped, but I’m not letting another bag of chips walk through these four walls, until someone eats them, crafts with them, or resells them.
 They are no longer enjoyable because you left the bag open on the floor less than an hour after I brought them home, unpacked them, and put them in a safe place in the dark shelves of the pantry.

 You know where the chip clips are.
 You know how to close a bag.
-You know chips get stale in exactly two minutes during this hot/humidity weather.
+You know chips get stale in precisely two minutes during this hot/humid weather.

-Also, I’m sorry you feel like there is never any food in the house but really, your angst is self-induced since you are the ones feeling the need to eat all your favorite items as soon as I set them on the counter.
+Also, I’m sorry you feel like there is never any food in the house, but your angst is self-induced since you feel the need to eat all your favorite items as soon as I set them on the counter.

-Your love of a birdbath-sized bowl of fruity pebbles is much stronger than my love of going to the grocery store every day, so you are going to either have to demonstrate some self- control with the cereal intake, or go without until I find time to get back to the store.
+Your love of a birdbath-sized bowl of fruity pebbles is much stronger than my love of going to the grocery store every day, so you will either have to demonstrate some self-control with the cereal intake or go without until I find time to get back to the store.
 Maybe a bowl of crunchy sugar every few days is better than a few bowls in a day, but what do I know?

 We’ve reached the stage where we are all too mature in this house for me to hide food and dole it out in small batches so it lasts through the week.
 I did that for a decade and I’m over it.
 Unless we are talking about my Lindt chocolate balls.
 In that case, I’ll use all my energy to hide those suckers.

 And the other morning, no one could find matching socks and you were forced to dig through the piles in your room to find some.
 Then you were mad that there wasn’t enough time to do a load of laundry before we went away for the weekend.
 That’s unfortunate.